ZaneWright05/picOBD2/README.md

-# Pico to Can
+# picoOBD2
-A project for COMP2215 making use of the provided hardware kit and some other hardware.
+A project for COMP2215 making use of the provided hardware kit and some additional hardware.
 ## General Overview
 This project allows you to use Pi Picos to communicate with car's ecu to retrieve real time data like RPM or throttle position.
 The code is made up of two files: